UMassCybersecurity/UMassCTF25/README.md

 - why isnt [!NOTE] working?
 - TODO: fix replacements in the workload identity provider
 - make the workloa didentity provider steps a substep
 - make sure to mention access in terms of merging, who to ping, etc.
+- have the dev environment setup and have IP and password information in this README so people can connect to dev instance